rorm-orm/docs/docs/rorm/crud.md

 This can be customized by changing the macro's second argument.

 !!! note
-    The `query!` macro is somewhat unique with regards to its second argument.
+    The `query!` macro is somewhat unique in regard to its second argument.

     The other macros won't behave comparibly.